sabio-engineering/cookbook-dvelp/guides/Git.md

 When finished, remove ‘needs_review’ label.

 If you’re satisfied with the changes, or there are only minor styling issues, add ‘ship_it’ label.
 If pull request contains bugs or several issues, add ‘pending_changes’ label.
 If you think pull request changes are not needed at all, add ‘do_we_need_this?’ label.

-Assing the pull request back to the pull request owner.
+Assign the pull request back to it's owner.

 ## Merge